 Our associates are key to ensuring our business continues to operate to a high ethical standard and internal accountability is fostered.
 Our associate Code of Conduct sets out what our associates must do to ensure these high standards, and outlines the reporting process and protocol if they have any concerns.
-Associates are expected to adhere to our Code of Conduct, which is available in 12 languages.
+Associates are expected to adhere to our

+Code of Conduct, which is available in 12 languages.
 Training is provided to new associates, with additional training throughout the years.

 Our global compliance program, 'Behave Beautifully', is designed to detect and prevent violations of the law and promote a culture of ethical business practice.
-This compliance training sets out our standards across a number of areas, including anti-bribery and corruption, competition law, data privacy, and prevention of harassment and discrimination.
-We aim for 95% of associates to complete compliance training annually.
-In FY2023, 97% of employees were trained in one or more compliance modules.
+Our compliance program sets out our standards across a number of areas, including anti-bribery and corruption, competition law, data privacy, and prevention of harassment and discrimination.
+We aim for 95% of associates to complete compliance training annually by 2025.
+In FY2024, 91% of employees were trained in one or more compliance modules.